 After the 1996 election, President Clinton appointed Andrew Cuomo to serve as HUD Secretary.
 He worked to transform the agency from a wasteful and inefficient bureaucracy to an effective driver of economic development and housing opportunities.
 In 2006, Andrew Cuomo was elected New York State Attorney General, and his agenda remained unchanged – to fight for justice: social, racial, and economic justice.
 He fought discrimination in rental apartments, challenged corporate abuse of the middle class, and took on the big banks that were squandering billions of dollars in bail-out money.

 In November 2018, Governor Cuomo was re-elected with the largest number of votes of any governor in both the primary and the general elections.

-Andrew Cuomo resides in Mount Kisco in Westchester County and is the father of three daughters, twins Mariah and Cara, and Michaela.
+Andrew Cuomo is the proud father of three girls, Mariah, Cara, and Michaela.